Skip to content

 On a Mac running macOS Ventura or later, open System Settings, click your name, then "Sign-In & Security" and follow the same steps.

 The access key is critical.
-Without it, a Legacy Contact will need to provide a court order to access your account — reversing one of the main benefits of the feature.
-Share the access key with your designated contacts directly, or store it in a secure document that your executor can access.
+Without it, a Legacy Contact will need to provide a court order to access your account — which cancels out the main benefit of the feature.
+Share the access key directly with your designated contacts, or store it in a secure document that your executor can access.

 What Happens If You Don't Set Up Legacy Contact

-Without a Legacy Contact designation, your family's options are significantly more limited.
+Without a Legacy Contact designation, your family's options are much more limited.
 Apple's default policy is that accounts are non-transferable and access is not granted to family members without legal process.

 In practice, families who want access to a deceased person's Apple ID without a Legacy Contact designation must submit a request through Apple's deceased customer support process, provide a death certificate, and demonstrate their relationship to the deceased.
-Apple may then request a court order — specifically, a court order stating that the family member is entitled to access the account data.
+Apple may then request a court order.

 Obtaining a court order takes time and money.
-For many families, the process takes three to six months and involves legal fees that dwarf the value of any individual file they're trying to retrieve.
-During that time, photos remain locked, documents are inaccessible, and the emotional weight of the situation compounds.
+For many families, the process takes three to six months and involves legal fees that dwarf the value of any individual file they are trying to retrieve.
+During that time, photos remain locked and documents are inaccessible.

 Apple received approximately 2,300 Legacy Contact requests in the feature's first year of availability — but industry observers estimate that millions of people who should set up Legacy Contact have not yet done so.

 The gap between awareness and action is the core problem.
-Most people know they should update their estate documents, set a will, and organize their affairs.
+Most people know they should update their estate documents and organize their affairs.
 The Apple Legacy Contact takes five minutes and requires no legal expertise whatsoever.
 The only barrier is knowing it exists.

 iCloud Photos: The Most Irreplaceable Asset